Why study in Australia?

 International students will generally not be eligible for any of the Australian Government supported financial assistance plans.
 Instead, international students are advised to apply for financial help (study loans) in their own countries.

 International students intending to study at AC in Australia are required to pay the first semester’s tuition fees in advance before AC can issue a Confirmation of Enrolment, which is necessary for you to apply for a student visa.

 When paying your tuition fees, you will also need to pay for Overseas Student Health Cover (OSHC) for the duration of your course upfront.
 You will need to ensure that you arrange (OSHC) yourself.
 To find out how much health cover will cost you, please visit the Australian Medibank website on www.medibank.com.au

 These moneys will be kept in a trust until you are officially enrolled as a student, and are refundable if your visa application is unsuccessful.

 International student fees

-The following is a guideline outlining the cost of living in Sydney for international students.
+The following is a guideline outlining the cost of living in Australia for international students.
 Depending on your lifestyle you may require more or less to cover your expenses.

 |Course Fee each year||Refer to our fee schedules|